IFinners/todoian-archived/README.md

 # Todoian

-## A Task Manager With A Simple Design And Suprising Depth
+## A Task Manager With A Simple Design And Surprising Depth

 Todoian lacks a GUI but doesn't lack much in terms of features with simple, intuitive commands allowing you to take control of not only your Tasks but your longer term Goals as well.